MicrosoftDocs/connected-spaces/articles/get-started.md

 In each of your retail stores, you’ll:

 - Install and activate an Azure Stack Edge Pro (2 GPU) gateway.
-The gateway will receive video from the cameras connected to it and transform your customer activity into datapoints.
+The gateway will receive video from the cameras connected to it, analyze it, and transform your customer activity into pseudonymous datapoints.

 - Use the mobile app to create a store, pair the gateway to the store, and configure your store’s cameras to track activity in the store.